tesar-tech/tesar.tech/Content/Blog/2025-11-13_run_a_command_in_new_zellij_tab/index.md

 ---
-title: Custom Keybindings in Zellij - Launch Tools Like LazyDocker Instantly
+title: "Zellij: Execute a Command on New Tab Creation"
 tags: [terminal, zellij]
 lead: "How to bind custom shortcuts in Zellij to open tools in new tabs."
-isDraft: false
 ---

 Zellij has many features that simplify terminal workflows.
-However, some actions, like quickly opening a new tab running a specific tool, aren’t immediately obvious.
+However, some actions, like quickly opening a **new tab** running a specific tool, aren’t immediately obvious.

 For example, I wanted this behavior: